5 takeaways from the abortion pill case before the U.S. Supreme Court

 Key moments from the arguments:

 The FDA approved mifepristone in 2000 as a safe and effective way to end early pregnancies.
-Last year it was used in more than six in 10 of the abortions in the U.S.
+Last year the pill was used in more than six in 10 of the abortions in the U.S.

 The central argument of the conservative group challenging mifepristone is that the Food and Drug Administration overlooked serious problems with the drug when it eased restrictions on the drug, including making it available via mail in 2021.

-Erin Hawley, who represented the doctors and group suing the agency, argued the FDA “failed to consider or explain … its wholesale removal of safeguards” on the pill.
+Erin Hawley, who represented the doctors suing the agency, argued the FDA “failed to consider or explain … its wholesale removal of safeguards” on the pill.

 But the FDA has long argued its decision to drop in-person appointments to get mifepristone, among other requirements, came after 20 years of monitoring its safety.
 In that period the agency reviewed dozens of studies in thousands of women in which serious problems — including hospitalization — occurred less than 0.3% of the time.